10 Safe Foods for Sensitive Stomachs

 - 3/4 cup of water

-Oats are a great cereal that is rich in fiber and mucilage.
+Finally, oats are a great cereal that’s rich in fiber and mucilage.
 These are two ingredients that are very good for treating any intestinal problem.

-For it to be effective, you need to eat it cooked or soaked.
-This is because if you eat it raw, it could be difficult to digest or cause heartburn.
+For oats to be effective, you need to eat them cooked or soaked.
+This is because if you eat them raw, they could be difficult to digest or cause heartburn.

-Oats are also very nutritious.
+In addition, oats are also very nutritious.
 They give you energy and strength.
-It also relaxes your nervous system which prevents problems like nervousness, irritability, or anxiety
+Plus, they also relax your nervous system, which prevents problems like nervousness, irritability, and anxiety